Home Fleet

-Pre-First World War
+Pre–First World War

-In the first years of the 20th century, the Royal Navy had four 'Port Guard' ships, stationed in the major naval bases, partially to act as flagships for the admirals commanding at those ports.
-These vessels appear to have been stationed at the Nore, Portsmouth, and Plymouth, as well as one other major base.
+In the first years of the 20th century the Royal Navy had a number of 'Port Guard' ships, stationed in major naval bases.
+In 1902 these ships were stationed at the Nore (Sheerness), Portsmouth, Plymouth, and Queenstown (now Cobh).

-On 1 October 1902, the Admiral Superintendent Naval Reserves, then Vice-Admiral Gerard Noel, was given the additional appointment of Commander-in-Chief, Home Fleet, and allotted a rear-admiral to serve under him as commander of the Home Squadron. "... the nucleus of the Home Fleet would consist of the four Port Guard ships, which would be withdrawn from their various scattered dockyards and turned into a unified and permanent sea-going command – the Home Squadron – based on Portland.
+On 1 October 1902, the Admiral Superintendent Naval Reserves, then Vice-Admiral Gerard Noel, was given the additional appointment of Commander-in-Chief, Home Fleet, and allotted a rear-admiral to serve under him as commander of the Home Squadron.
+In the words of historian Matthew Seligmann, "... the nucleus of the Home Fleet would consist of the four Port Guard ships, which would be withdrawn from their various scattered dockyards and turned into a unified and permanent sea-going command – the Home Squadron – based on Portland.
 Also under the direction of the commander-in-chief of the Home Fleet would be the Coast Guard ships, which would continue to be berthed for the most part in their respective district harbours in order to carry out their local duties, but would join the Home Squadron for sea work at least three times per year, at which point the assembled force – the Home Squadron and the Coast Guard vessels – would be known collectively as the Home Fleet."
 Rear-Admiral George Atkinson-Willes was Second-in-Command of the Home Fleet, with his flag in the battleship HMS Empress of India, at this time.
 In May 1903 Noel was succeeded as Commander-in-Chief by Vice-Admiral Sir Arthur Wilson.

 On 14 December 1904, the Channel Fleet was re-styled the Atlantic Fleet and the Home Fleet became the Channel Fleet.
 In 1907, the Home Fleet was reformed with Vice-Admiral Francis Bridgeman in command, succeeded by Admiral Sir William May in 1909.
 Bridgeman took command again in 1911, and in the same year was succeeded by Admiral Sir George Callaghan.
 On 29 March 1912, a new structure of the fleet was announced, which came into force on 1 May 1912.
 The former Home Fleet, which was organised into four divisions, was divided into the First, Second and Third Fleets as Home Fleets.
 The Home Fleets were the Navy's unified home commands in British waters from 1912 to 1914.
 On 4 August 1914, as the First World War was breaking out, John Jellicoe was ordered to take command of the Fleet, which by his appointment order was renamed the Grand Fleet.